saraasadi78/Data-Mining/README.md

 Columns containing more than 40% missing or invalid values have been dropped.

-Also the remaining columns' missing values have been filled automatically using attribute's median.
+Also the remaining columns' missing values have been imputed automatically using attribute's median.

 You can see the procedure and the results by executing [cleaningDataset.py](cleaningDatase.py) file.